 Museum of Fine Arts

-The Museum of Fine Arts, located on Heroes' Square, is one of Hungary's most significant cultural institutions.
-It is a place where the relics of ancient civilisations, the works of European old masters, and the early chapters of Hungary's artistic heritage come alive under one roof, engaging in a dialogue with one another.
-The museum is simultaneously an architectural landmark, a cultural reference point, and an experience that enriches a visit to Budapest with deeper historical and artistic content.
+The Museum of Fine Arts, located on Heroes' Square, is one of Hungary's most important art institutions.
+It is a place where the relics of ancient civilisations, the works of European old masters, and the early chapters of Hungary's artistic heritage come to life under one roof, engaging in dialogue with one another.
+The museum is simultaneously an architectural landmark, a cultural reference point, and an experience that enriches a visit to Budapest with deeper historical and artistic significance.

 - SZÉP card accepted